 Does LendUp help build credit?

 Repayment history (as reported to the three main credit bureaus) is one of many factors that helps determine your credit score.
-LendUp reports loan payments to the three main credit bureaus only for installment loans at the Platinum and Prime levels of the LendUp Ladder (reporting is optional at Platinum and automatic at Prime).
+LendUp optionally reports loan payments to the three main credit bureaus only for installment loans at the Platinum level of the LendUp Ladder.
 See the LendUp Ladder page for more information about availability of credit-reporting loans in your state.
-If the Platinum and Prime levels are not currently available in your state, that means LendUp is not able to report your payment history to the three main credit bureaus for any loan offered there.
+If the Platinum level is not currently available in your state, that means LendUp is not able to report your payment history to the three main credit bureaus for any LendUp single payment loan offered there.
 We will update the LendUp Ladder page if the availability of credit-reporting loans in your state changes.

 Keep in mind that there are other alternatives for credit building such as secured credit cards or lines of credit from non-profit institutions.
 These options may be less expensive or a better fit for your situation.